Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Focus on small companies: If you’re over 50, you might find more opportunities by focusing your search on a small company.
 Not only are there simply more small companies around, but small companies tend to be less concerned with age and more concerned with finding individuals with great experience who can help them grow their business.

 Focus on growing fields: A recent report from AARP suggests the following careers are particularly hungry for experienced workers and could be great fits for workers over 50.
-Below is a sampling of positions (see the full list here):
+Below is a sampling of positions to consider:

 Whatever you do, don’t give up.
 With the unemployment rate at 3.9 percent, it’s a job seeker’s market, and you have more to offer than you know.